aimeemisaki/Project1_Ceelo/README.md

 * Make JS code cleaner and more simple to follow
 * Add animation so dices are actually rolling
 * Add background music
+* Make it a multi-player game (3 players or more)
+* Make it accessible for mobile users and other screens

 **References**